 There is a limited number of units, available on a first come first served basis.

-Signed performances help D/deaf people enjoy theatre performances.
+BSL interpreted performances help D/deaf people enjoy theatre performances.
 A British Sign Language interpreter stands on or at the side of the stage.
 They interpret the spoken word and sound effects for audience members who use BSL.
 Available in the Festival Theatre on selected dates during the year indicated in the season brochure, online access performance page and show web pages.

 Stagetext captioned performances